3BMLabs/building.py/docs/usage/Point.md

-- `difference(point_1: Point, point_2: Point)`: Computes the difference between two points as a Vector3 object.
+- `difference(point_1: Point, point_2: Point)`: Computes the difference between two points as a Vector object.